elsiklab/projectionplugin/README.md

 A JBrowse plugin for re-mapping coordinates "on the fly"

-Currently performs a reverse complement projection

 ## Options

-* reverseComplement - A boolean to specify reverse complementing.
-This can also be toggled via a menu option that is added when you load the plugin
-* storeClass - The projections depend on the data types, currently allows
+* storeClass - The projections are implemented as store classes which depend on the data types.
+This plugin currently allows:
   * reverse projections
     * ProjectionPlugin/Store/ReverseSequence
     * ProjectionPlugin/Store/ReverseNCList